RolindaW/cmake-tutorial/README.md

 - `<input>` relative path is treated with respect to the value of `CMAKE_CURRENT_SOURCE_DIR`.
 - `<output>` relative path is treated with respect to the value of `CMAKE_CURRENT_BINARY_DIR`.
 - Variables referenced in the input file content as `@VAR@` (and other) will be replaced (empty string if not defined).
+- Conventional and recommended location for the output is within the `build/binary directory`.
-- Use case: make variables defined in `CMakeLists.txt` available in source code (e.g. generated HEADER file).
+- Use case: make variables defined in `CMakeLists.txt` file available in source code (e.g. generated cxx header file).
+Must be still specified with `target_include_directories()`.

 #### [`target_link_libraries(<target> ... <item>... ...)`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)

 - Specify libraries or flags to use when linking a given target and/or its dependents.
 - `<target>` must have been created by a command such as `add_executable()` or `add_library()`.
+- Corresponding header file source directory must be still specified with `target_include_directories()`.

+Note: added as a dependency in target project build system files (VS Build Tools `Link\AdditionalDependencies`).

 #### [`target_include_directories(<target> ... <INTERFACE|PUBLIC|PRIVATE> [items1...] ...)`](https://cmake.org/cmake/help/latest/command/target_include_directories.html)

 - Specify where the executable target should look for include files.
 - `<target>` must have been created by a command such as `add_executable()` or `add_library()`. `<target>` not have to be defined in the same directory as the `target_link_libraries` call.
 - `<item>` may be a library target name, a full path to a library file, a plain library name and so on.

+Note: added as an include in target project build system files (VS Build Tools `AdditionalIncludeDirectories`).

 ### Variables